Nutritional Boost

 Protein

-Our bodies use proteins (both from plant sources such as bean, nuts and tofu & animal sources such as dairy, chicken and fish) mainly to repair and build body tissues.
-Protein is vital to produce the hormones, enzymes and other chemical components that help our bodies to function properly everyday!
+Our bodies use proteins (both from plant sources such as beans, nuts and tofu & animal sources such as dairy, chicken and fish) mainly to repair and build body tissues.
+Protein is vital to produce the hormones, enzymes and other chemical components that help our bodies to function properly every day!
 It also provides a source of energy to the body as it has 4 calories per gram of protein.
 Lastly, protein is used also to make up our bones, skin/hair, muscles, and blood in the body so it is necessary for us to have an adequate supply of this nutrient for overall health.

 Fats

 Fats have many functions in our bodies.
-They serve as a “back up” source of energy if the body’s main source of fuel (carbohydrates) is not available.
+They serve as a “backup” source of energy if the body’s main source of fuel (carbohydrates) is not available.
 They also assist the body with the absorption of some Vitamins such as Vitamins A, D, E, & K so that we can process these nutrients and use them effectively for different roles in the body.
 Fats also serve to provide our bodies with insulation and help to regulate our temperature (keep us warm)!

-There are many types of fats, some which are healthier than others… In general you want to look for foods that have “mono or polyunsaturated” fats like olive oils, canola oils, avocados and nuts and try to limit or avoid “saturated and trans” fats like full fat dairy products, red meat, margarine and bacon.
+There are many types of fats, some of which are healthier than others… In general you want to look for foods that have “mono or polyunsaturated” fats like olive oils, canola oils, avocados and nuts and try to limit or avoid “saturated and trans” fats like full fat dairy products, red meat, margarine and bacon.

 Water